+No matter how nice they try to make it seem, I dislike new car dealerships.
 Their smiling faces and free popcorn don’t change the fact that the whole system is rigged.

 At this point, haven’t cars become a commodity?
 Why don’t manufacturers just agree to come forward with a simple pricing model and sell cars like lawn mowers?
-Sure, you can try to haggle over a lawn mower too.
+Sure, you can try to haggle over a lawnmower too.
 But there is no fake, built-in 15% up-charge on the retail price.

 It’s the dealers and finance guys that really make the whole process unbearable.
-They sit in the back office hovered around their ever-changing secret numbers ready to play this ridiculous back and forth game till someone wears down.
+They sit in the back office hovered around their ever-changing secret numbers ready to play this ridiculous back and forth game until someone wears down.

 So last night I ran the gauntlet that is the new car dealership.
 I’m not going to get into the whole new car vs used car thing other than to say we debated it and researched used car pricing for several days and ultimately decided on a new car.

 Financing, trade-in, payment, accessories, and other distractions should never be discussed until a price is finalized for the car you are buying.
 For this reason, and because car salesmen will do everything in their power to get you talking about those other things, you should really check out my next point…

 Use a service like TrueCar to find out what you should be paying (based on actual previous sales and public data).
-Or try the www.FightingChance.com strategy, which in a nut shell involves emailing 5-10 dealers with details of the exact car you want and asking them for their best price.
+Or try the www.FightingChance.com strategy, which in a nutshell involves emailing 5-10 dealers with details of the exact car you want and asking them for their best price.

 www.FightingChance.com will also give you invoice and incentive data for $39.95 so that you are armed with the facts.
-Make sure the price you request is the walk-out price: sales price + add ons + destination charge + tax + title + license + fees.
+Make sure the price you request is the walk-out price: sales price + add-ons + destination charge + tax + title + license + fees.

 That’s a lot, right!?
 Well, like the price of the car, you should already have these things partially settled before you arrive at the dealership.
 Check Edmunds.com pricing for the car you intend to trade-in.
 Consider bringing it by Carmax to get a 7-day quote.
-Knowing what your trade-in is worth gives you confidence to say yes or know to the dealer’s offer.
+Knowing what your trade-in is worth gives you the confidence to say yes or know to the dealer’s offer.

 Next, if you are going to finance your car vs pay cash, get your financing lined up with your bank or local credit union.
 Just like with the trade-in pricing, knowing what the market will bear gives you leverage when you are on-site negotiating.